 Reviews You Can Rely On

-We tested women's ski pants from Arc'teryx, The North Face, Patagonia, Flylow, and more to find the best options
+We tested 11 pairs of women's ski pants from Arc'teryx, REI, Patagonia, Flylow, and more to find the best options.

 gearlab tested logo

-We've been testing women's ski pants for over a decade now and have hands-on experience with over three dozen unique pairs.
-After spending hundreds of hours on the slopes, facing weather ranging from biting cold to slushy, wet conditions, our lady testers are confident in the recommendations given here.
-Read on to learn which pant can go from the resort to the backcountry, keep you dry when the weather turns foul, or leave a little more change in your pocket.
+We've been testing women's ski pants for over a decade and have hands-on experience with over 50 unique pairs.
+After spending hundreds of hours on the slopes facing weather ranging from below zero to slushy, wet conditions, our female ski and snowboard testers are confident in our unbiased recommendations.

-Our favorite overall pant is the Arc'teryx Sentinel.
-This is a shell pant, which means it has no insulation, allowing you to insulate as needed underneath depending on the weather.
-Its 3-layer Gore-Tex material offers some of the best waterproofing in the test, and we love its fit.
+Our favorite overall women's ski pants are the Arc'teryx Sentinel.
+This is a shell pant, which means it has no insulation, allowing you more control over your layering, depending on the weather.
+The three-layer Gore-Tex offers some of the best waterproofing in our tests, and we love the style and fit.

-If you're into bibs, the Flylow Foxy is our overall favorite.
-It's weather resistant and comfortable, with plenty of pocket space for all your chairlift snacks, but it's just a shell.
-If you're wanting an insulated bib, check out the REI Co-op Powderbound Insulated Bib, which is affordable, comfortable, and warm.
+Our overall favorite women's ski bibs are the Flylow Foxy.
+They're cute and comfortable, with plenty of pocket space for all your chairlift snacks.
+If you like the idea of an insulated bib, check out the REI Co-op Powderbound Insulated Bib, which is affordable, comfortable, and warm.

 Related: Best Ski Pants for Men